Spring 2024 First-Year Housing Registration

 - Update contact information that Campus Living & Residential Education need to have on record for students and their emergency contacts

-Upon successful registration, a first-year student will be able to edit their housing registration as many times as desired until June 6 at 4:00 PM EDT, including:
+Upon successful registration, a first-year student will be able to edit their housing registration as many times as desired until assigned to a room:

 - sending invitations to other students to join a roommate group